-They just got engaged and and are planning a fall wedding in Minnesota next for year.
+They just got engaged and are planning a fall wedding in Minnesota next year.
 When Luke proposed he surprised her with a ring and a new puppy, and Sammy had to say “yes”.
 Luke rode a bull 2 days before our session so we thought that the rodeo grounds would be a perfect location for their engagement photography.

 Most of the people that I work with are at least a little uncomfortable in front of a camera.
 It doesn’t feel that normal or natural and for most of us it doesn’t happen every day.
 That is exactly why I always help the people I’m photographing forget about the camera during a session.

 With a camera in your face, it can be challenging to relax and allow those “in-between moments” to happen.
 So during an engagement session I’m always trying to distract the subject.
 We talk about the couples past, how they met or what they enjoy doing on the weekends.
 We also talk about any plans they have for the future (Like the wedding & honeymoon!).
 Once they are talking about what they enjoy doing together, I encourage them to interact and play a few simple little games together.
 Now that the couple is focusing on and interacting with each other the camera doesn’t matter as much and is soon forgotten.

 That’s when we get those natural “in-between moments” during your engagement session.

 After an engagement session, I’m often told by the couple that they didn’t feel like they were out for a photography session.
 They felt like they just went for a walk with a friend.